Schumzy/R_RESTApi/README.md

 # R_RESTApi - Inference as a Service in R

-This project was set up by Sonja Gassner and Veronica Pohl at Zühlke Engineering AG Schlieren, to gather the option to use a trained R model for production.
+This project was set up by Sonja Gassner and Veronica Pohl to gather the options to use a trained R model for production.
 We looked at the approach **"Inference as a Service"**.
 This means that the machine learning (ML) model is supposed to be deployed from R and an inference service is supposed to be made available as RESTful API.

 ## Project structure